Jebbs/DSFML/README.md

 OSX - Coming 2014(Unless someone else wants to build them for me)

 *Nightly builds are not actually built every night.
-Only when there have been changes
+Only when there have been changed.

 If problems are encountered!